-Kaiser Permanente offers many high-quality, convenient options to help members get relief from common aches and pains, injuries, and chronic pain.
+Kaiser Permanente offers many high-quality, convenient options to help members get relief from chronic pain, injuries, and common aches and pains.

 Two days after California’s statewide stay-at-home orders were announced, Willem Knibbe found himself flat on his back in his living room in the San Francisco Bay Area.
 Reaching for a newspaper, Knibbe had been literally floored by sudden, severe pain in his back, which left him unable to stand or move around.